 Children are especially vulnerable to air pollution, as their lungs are still growing, and because children are so active, they breathe in a great deal of air.
-If children are exposed to toxic air, it can impact their small lungs, their brain, and hence their hearts.
+If children are exposed to toxic air, it can affect their small lungs, brains, and hearts.

 Why are children at high risk?

-One reason why children are particularly vulnerable to the effects of air pollution is that they breathe more rapidly than adults, and so absorb more pollutants.
+One reason children are particularly vulnerable to the effects of air pollution is that they breathe more rapidly than adults and absorb more pollutants.
 But there are other reasons:

 Why are fine particles so dangerous for children?